saeedmfat/top-linux-task/README.md

 99. Simulate an incident and write a postmortem report.

-100. Document and harden a Linux production server as if it were ready for deployment.
 ## part 2

 🔥 100 New Linux & Mid-level DevOps Challenges (No Duplicates)

 🟢 Beginner (Foundations, LPIC-1 basics not repeated before)